tmode00/Pico-GB/README.md

 # RP2040-GB for Pico-GB

 This is a fork of the [RP2040-GB Game Boy (DMG) emulator from deltabeard](https://github.com/deltabeard/RP2040-GB).
 RP2040-GB is a Game Boy (DMG) emulator Peanut-GB on the Raspberry Pi RP2040 microcontroller, using an ILI9225 screen.
 Runs at more than 70 fps without audio emulation.
 With frame skip and interlacing, can run at up to 120 fps.
+H

 This fork includes changes done by me for [Pico-GB](https://www.youmaketech.com/pico-gb-gameboy-emulator-handheld-for-raspberry-pi-pico/):
 * push buttons support